 This document serves as the Generic Environmental Impact Statement for the policies and recommendations contained herein.
 Because of this, thresholds and criteria are established and have been incorporated throughout the policies of this document, and within which environmental impacts are anticipated to be minimized to the maximum extent practicable.
-In adopting these policies, Kingston has considered a range of acceptable alternatives, and found that among this range of acceptable alternatives, and in consideration of economic and social needs of the community, the policies contained herein best mitigate environmental impacts, while most effectively achieving the City's Vision.
+In adopting these policies, Kingston has considered a range of acceptable alternatives, and found that among this range of acceptable alternatives, and social needs of the community, the policies contained herein best mitigate environmental impacts, while most effectively achieving the City's Vision.